WildcardLabs/superchain-resolver/README.md

 ### 👩‍💻 For Developers

+1. **Deploy Your Own Instances of the Smart Contracts:**
+   - Deploy the ENS Superchain Resolver Contract on Ethereum mainnet (L1).
+   - Deploy the ENS Records Smart Contracts on the desired L2 chains (e.g., OP Mainnet and Base).

+2. **Run Your Own CCIP Gateway Server:**
+   - Clone the gateway server repository and deploy your own instance.
+   - Configure the server to handle requests from your deployed L1 resolver and query the corresponding L2 contracts.

+3. **Set the Gateway URL in the L1 Resolver Contract:**
+   - After deploying the L1 resolver, set the URL of your deployed CCIP Gateway Server API in the resolver contract.
+This URL is necessary for the L1 resolver to communicate with the Gateway Server to fetch and verify off-chain data.

-1. **Integrate with the ENS Superchain Resolver:**
+4. **Integrate with the ENS Superchain Resolver:**
    - Ensure your dApp or client supports CCIP read functionality.
    - Use the `ethers.js` library or any CCIP-enabled client to query the resolver.

-2. **Run Your Gateway Server:**
-   - Clone the gateway server repository and deploy your own instance.

 ## 💻 Code Snippets